lbdrake/capstone-project/README.md

 ## Minimum Viable Product

-MasterList is a team-based project management web application inspired by Basecamp built using Ruby on Rails and React.js.
+TaskMaster is a team-based project management web application inspired by Basecamp built using Ruby on Rails and React.js.
 MasterList allows users to work together toward a common goal, with features including:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->